by Susan Flantzer © Unofficial Royalty 2016

 In March 1780, Karl succeeded his father as reigning Duke of Brunswick-Wolfenbüttel.
 By that time, Augusta and Karl had four sons and three surviving daughters.
 Three of the couple’s four sons suffered from disabilities.
 Their eldest son Karl was named heir apparent but suffered from a significant learning disability.
 However, he married Frederika of Orange-Nassau, daughter of William V, Prince of Orange, who remained devoted to him.
 He died childless at the age of 40, shortly before his father.
 The second son, Georg suffered from an even more severe learning disability than his elder brother.
 He never married, was declared incapacitated, and was excluded from the succession.
 The couple’s third son August was blind, was also excluded from the succession, and also never married.
 The fourth son Friedrich Wilhelm had no health or developmental issues and eventually succeeded his father, married, and had children.

 Augusta never fully adapted to life in Brunswick nor was she well-liked.
 Any popularity she had was damaged by the fact that her three eldest sons were born with handicaps.
-Although Augusta reported to her brother King George III that her marriage was happy, but in truth it was unhappy.
+Although Augusta reported to her brother King George III that her marriage was happy, it was unhappy.
 Karl found Augusta dull and preferred to spend time with his mistresses.

 In 1794, Augusta’s second daughter Caroline was chosen as a wife for her first cousin George, Prince of Wales (the future King George IV).
 Caroline was rebellious and a tomboy who preferred playing with her brothers instead of with girls.
 She grew up not very educated in her mother Augusta’s uncultured court.
 Like many German princesses, she was brought up with no religious instruction to keep her options open for marriage to a prince of any religion.
 James Harris, 1st Earl of Malmesbury had been sent to Brunswick to escort Caroline to England.
 Lord Malmesbury was astounded by her behavior and personal hygiene, and he blamed Caroline’s mother Augusta.
 He wrote about Caroline’s hygiene: “It is remarkable how on this point her education has been neglected, and how her mother, though an Englishwoman, was inattentive to it.”
 Nevertheless, Caroline and George were married on April 8, 1795, at the Chapel Royal, St. James’ Palace in London.

 The marriage of Caroline of Brunswick and the future King George IV is one of the worst-ever royal marriages.
 Upon first seeing Caroline, George said to one of his attendants, “Harris, I am not well; pray get me a glass of brandy.”
 Caroline said George was fat and not as handsome as his portrait.
 It is doubtful that the couple spent more than a few nights together as husband and wife.
 Their only child, Princess Charlotte of Wales, was born nine months later.
-They both found each other equally unattractive and never lived together nor appeared in public together.
+They found each other equally unattractive and never lived together or appeared in public together.
 Caroline was prevented from seeing her daughter.
 She eventually went to live abroad where she ran up debts and had lovers.
 Caroline returned to England when her husband George became king and he promptly started divorce proceedings.
 However, a parliamentary bill dissolving the marriage and stripping Caroline of her title of Queen failed.
 Caroline was turned away from Westminster Abbey during her husband’s coronation in 1821.
 She died a few weeks later and her remains were shipped back to her native Brunswick where she was buried at Brunswick Cathedral.
 The inscription on her tomb reads, “Here lies Caroline, the Injured Queen of England.”

 In 1806, when Prussia declared war on France during the Napoleonic Wars, 71-year-old Karl, Duke of Brunswick-Wolfenbüttel was appointed the commander-in-chief of the Prussian Army.
 Karl was mortally wounded at the Battle of Jena and died a few weeks later.
 Brunswick was occupied by the French and the widowed and nearly penniless Augusta escaped to Sweden with two of her sons and a widowed daughter-in-law.
 In 1807, Augusta’s brother King George III sent a British naval ship to transport his sister back home to England.

 Augusta was reunited with her brother King George III at Windsor Castle, but her sister-in-law Queen Charlotte, whom she never got along with, was not so cordial.
-She lived at Montagu House in Blackheath, London with her daughter, Caroline, Princess of Wales.
+She lived at Montagu House in Blackheath, London with her daughter Caroline, Princess of Wales.
 Augusta got to know her granddaughter Princess Charlotte of Wales, who told her grandmother upon their first meeting “that she was the merriest old woman she ever saw.”
 In 1810, Augusta moved to a house on Hanover Square in London, and it was there that she died on March 23, 1813, at the age of 75.
 She was buried in the Royal Vault at St. George’s Chapel, Windsor.

 Works Cited